wing5wong/artisan-whs-static/source/_events/2024-08-29_caa-literacy-numeracy-exams-16-18-september.md

 Year 11 check you exam timetable for compulsory practice session during Week 8 school exams.

 See Mrs de Smidt urgently if you do not have a computer, if you have not yet logged in to your NCEA account or any other queries.

+**Practice sessions CAA during exam week**
+If you have REV on your exam timetable for Tuesday, Wednesday or Thursday, that indicates you must come in for a revision session for CAA.
+This is not optional.

+Bring a charged device to each session AND a calculator and the blue book to the NUMERACY.

+Please see Mrs de Smidt if you have queries.